Does this section apply to us?

 - The EDPB has published an information note on BCRs which have the ICO as the BCR lead supervisory authority.

-- If there is no European Commission adequacy decision in relation to the UK and no appropriate safeguards, but one of the list of EU GDPR exceptions applies, your EEA sender will be able to transfer personal data to you.
-However, in line with EDPB guidance , these derogations must be interpreted restrictively and mainly relate to transfers that are occasional and non-repetitive.
+If there is no EC adequacy decision regarding the UK and no appropriate safeguards, but one of the list of EU GDPR exceptions applies, your EEA sender will be able to transfer personal data to you.
+However, in line with EDPB guidance, these must be interpreted restrictively and mainly relate to transfers that are occasional and non-repetitive.

-- If there is a medical emergency and you need the data to give medical care, or risk serious harm to the individual, and the individual is (physically or legally) unable to give his or her consent, then you will be able to rely on an exception.
+- If there is a medical emergency and you need the data to give medical care to avoid a risk of serious harm to an individual, and the individual is (physically or legally) unable to give consent, then you will be able to rely on an exception.
 The sender may go ahead and make the transfer on this basis.

-- The other exceptions are very limited in scope.
+- The other exceptions are very limited.
 Broadly, they cover:

 - the individual's explicit consent;

 - an occasional transfer to perform a contract with an individual;

 - an occasional transfer for important reasons of public interest;